telegraph/milton/README.md

 ## Tasks

-- [Figma] Use hash HTML ID to prevent clash
 - [UI] Save UI - Push user to best default
 - [UI] Save UI - Hide advanced options by default
 - [UI] Add help message when no frames are used